theo-armour/pages/06-human-activities/communication/family-cohorts-and-other-animals.md

 * Interactions are based in gatherings for eating and small talk surrounding traditional calendar events

 * https://www.canr.msu.edu/news/what_is_an_intentional_family
   * intentions are light weight
 * https://www.artofmanliness.com/articles/family-culture/
 * https://news.virginia.edu/content/uva-study-identifies-four-family-cultures-america

-## How do friendships come about?
+## How do friendships come about

 * https://www.merriam-webster.com/dictionary/cohort
   * a group of individuals having a statistical factor (such as age or class membership) in common in a demographic study
 * https://en.wikipedia.org/wiki/Cohort
   * a cohort is a group of subjects who share a defining characteristic (typically subjects who experienced a common event in a selected time period, such as birth or graduation).

 ### Important cohorts in a life